databendlabs/databend-docs/blog/2023-11-05-databend-weekly-118.md

 Stay informed about the latest features of Databend.

-### MERGE INTO Now Supports Distributed Execution
+### MERGE INTO now Supports Distributed Execution

 The `MERGE INTO` statement performs insert, update, or delete operations on rows in the target table based on specified conditions and matching criteria using data from the specified source.

-In Databend, the `MERGE INTO` statement now supports distributed execution, which enables more efficient data integration capabilities.
-The physical plan for distributed execution is shown in the following diagram:
+MERGE INTO has been enhanced to support distributed execution.
+The physical plan for distributed execution is shown as follows.

 ![Image: Databend Copy Into](../static/img/blog/merge-into-physical-plan.png)